aexol-studio/deenruv/docs/docs/guides/core-concepts/promotions/index.md

      * A human-readable description.
 Values defined in the
      * `args` object can be interpolated using the curly-braces syntax.
      */
-    description: [
-        {languageCode: LanguageCode.en, value: 'If order total is greater than { amount }'}, ],
+    description: [{ languageCode: LanguageCode.en, value: 'If order total is greater than { amount }' }],

     /**
      * Arguments which can be specified when configuring the condition